 The process of unblocking a radiator means completely removing it and taking it somewhere to be cleaned out, either in a garden or yard (or outside on the front steps if you have understanding neighbours).

-Before starting, turn off the central heating and wait for it to cool down completely, as with bleeding the radiator.
+Before starting, turn off the central heating and wait for it to cool down completely.
 Because there’s a likelihood of mess from a build-up of dirt inside the radiator, as well as water, put down towels and cloths under the radiator and around the pipes.
 It’s also a good idea to put a bucket under the radiator valve.

 - If you haven’t already, make sure to bleed the radiator using the process above.